 So botnet definition consists of any device with Internet access that was infected with malware virus and gained control in the wrong hands, without the user’s knowledge.
 This happens secretly, and the hacked device continues to operate as usual – but at the same time will do everything that cybercriminals command.
 Most often, criminals are infected by thousands of devices and combine them into a single network – a botnet, or “bot network”.

-PLEASE NOT: It is very important to study the structure and understand how to check for botnet your computer, how botnet works and what steps to take to remove botnets.
+PLEASE NOT: It is essential to study the structure and understand how to check for a botnet on your computer, how a botnet works, and what steps to take to remove botnets.

 Denial-of-Service (DDoS) Attacks

 Probably the most famous way to use such networks – Distributed Denial of Service attacs.
-DDoS-attack of botnet generates a lot of requests to the target server, which no server can really handle while ordinary users can’t use the server because of its overload.
+DDoS-attack on botnet generates a lot of requests to the target server, which no server can handle, while ordinary users can’t use the server because of its overload.

-Learn how to prevent DDos attacks: You can laugh over Wifi-kettles and refrigerators, but the era of the Internet of Things has already come: Now, IoT-device number in the hundreds of millions, and in the future will account for billions.
-There are many types of DDos attacks today, BUT it is very important to be armed and know how to solve the problem.
+Learn how to prevent DDoS attacks: You can laugh over Wifi-kettles and refrigerators, but the Internet of Things era has already come: IoT-device numbers in the hundreds of millions, and in the future will account for billions.
+There are many DDoS attacks today, BUT it is very important to be armed and know how to solve the problem.